Holistic Wellness Thoughts & Tips

 Today, we explore stress and how it can be understood and supported from a holistic perspective.

 Stress is a common human experience.
 The World Health Organization (2023) defines stress as “a state of worry or mental tension caused by a difficult situation.”
 Stress is a natural response that helps us recognise and respond to challenges and threats in our lives.
-While everyone experiences stress at times, the way we respond to it can make a significant difference to our overall wellbeing (World Health Organization, 2023).
+While everyone experiences stress at times, the way we respond to it can make a significant difference to our overall well-being (World Health Organization, 2023).

 This definition highlights an important point: stress is experienced differently by different people.
 Likewise, understanding and managing stress is not a one-size-fits-all process.